Learn about some of the top Japanese Ski Resorts before you go skiing in Japan

-The enormous resort spanning 950 hectares with an astounding 1071m vertical drop is one of the most famous Japan ski resorts in Nagano attracting around 200,000 foreign visitors yearly.
+The large resort spanning 950 hectares with an astounding 1071m vertical drop is one of the most famous Japan ski resorts in Nagano attracting around 200,000 foreign visitors yearly.

 Hakuba is made up of 10 Japan ski resorts each offering exceptional ski and snowboarding experience.
 Hakuba’s Happo-one ski area used to be the venue for the 1998 Winter Olympics, including alpine skiing, super giant slalom and combined slalom competitions.

-Hakuba Ski InformationHakuba’s expansive skiing range is serviced by 99 lifts and receives a yearly average of 12m of snow with great quality comparable to Hokkaido’s.
+Hakuba Ski InformationHakuba’s extensive skiing range is serviced by 99 lifts and receives a yearly average of 12m of snow with great quality comparable to Hokkaido’s.

 With over 130 slopes, Hakuba provides a variety of terrain for different rider levels including alpine and glade slopes and some backcountry and off-piste areas.